yaegassy/coc-laravel/README.md

     - [Blade -> Blade] Jump to the Blade template specified by the `@extends` and `@include` directives.
   - Component definition | [DEMO](https://github.com/yaegassy/coc-laravel/issues/2#issuecomment-1644974475)
     - [Blade -> PHP or Blade] Jump to the component file.
 Both class components and anonymous components are supported.
+  - Livewire tag definition
+    - [Blade -> PHP or Blade] Jump to the livewire file.
+Both livewire class and blade template are supported.
 - References
   - `laravel.view.findAllReferences` command | [DEMO](https://github.com/yaegassy/coc-laravel/issues/3#issuecomment-1645929779)
     - [Blade -> PHP] Show references to PHP files that use the current blade